kubernetes-retired/kubefed/docs/userguide.md

 ensure retention of managed resources, add `kubefed.k8s.io/orphan: true` as an annotation to the federated resource prior to deletion:

+Pre-deletion cleanup includes removal of resources managed by the federated resource from member clusters.

+To prevent removal of these managed resources, add `federation.k8s.io/orphan: true` as an annotation to the federated resource prior to deletion, as follows.

 ```bash
 kubectl patch <federated type> <name> \
     --type=merge -p '{"metadata": {"annotations": {"kubefed.k8s.io/orphan": "true"}}}'
 ```

-In the event that a sync controller for a given federated type is not able to reconcile a federated resource slated for deletion - due to propagation being disabled for a given type or the federated control plane not running - a federated resource that still has the federation finalizer will linger rather than being garbage collected.
+If the sync controller for a given federated type is not able to reconcile a federated resource slated for deletion, a federated resource that still has the federation finalizer will linger rather than being garbage collected.
 If necessary, the federation finalizer can be manually removed to ensure garbage collection.

-## Example
+## Verify your deployment is working

+You can verify that your deployment is working properly by completing the following example.

-Follow these instructions for running an example to verify your deployment is working.
-The example will create a test namespace with a `federatednamespace` resource as well as a federated resource for the following k8s resources:
+The example creates a test namespace with a `federatednamespace` resource, as well as a federated resource for the following k8s resources.

-`configmap`, `secret`, `deployment`, `service` and `serviceaccount`.
+- `configmap`
+- `secret`
+- `deployment`
+- `service`, and
+- `serviceaccount`

 It will then show how to update the `federatednamespace` resource to move resources.

-### Create the Test Namespace
+#### Creating the test namespace

-First create the `test-namespace` for the test resources:
+Create the `test-namespace` for the test resources.

 ```bash
 kubectl apply -f example/sample1/namespace.yaml \
     -f example/sample1/federatednamespace.yaml
 ```

-### Create Test Resources
+#### Creating test resources

-Create all the test resources by running:
+Create test resources.

 ```bash
 kubectl apply -R -f example/sample1
 ```

-**NOTE:** If you get the following error while creating a test resource i.e.
+ **NOTE:** If you get the following error while creating a test resource
 ```
 unable to recognize "example/sample1/federated<type>.yaml": no matches for kind "Federated<type>" in version "types.kubefed.k8s.io/v1alpha1",

 ```
 then it indicates that a given type may need to be enabled with `kubefedctl enable <type>`

-### Check Status of Resources
+#### Checking resources status

-Check the status of all the resources in each cluster by running:
+Check the status of all the resources in each cluster.

 ```bash
 for r in configmaps secrets service deployment serviceaccount job; do